 Political press release distribution is the act of distributing your political press releases to relevant online publications.
 It’s a way of getting publicity for an upcoming election or essential issue you campaign for.

 Essential Strategies To Consider in Political Press Release Distribution

-- Make sure you have a good headline
+- Make sure you have a good headline.

-- Include quotes from experts or other credible sources to make your release more authoritative
+- Include quotes from experts or other credible sources to make your release more authoritative.

-- Consider which outlets would give your story the best chance at being published- if it’s an article about how women should vote in this election, for example, then consider contacting feminist blogs or publications rather than conservative ones.
+- Consider which outlets would give your story the best chance at being published- if it’s an article about how women should vote in this election, then consider contacting feminist blogs or publications rather than conservative ones.

 - Follow up with the media outlet after sending your press release

 - Be mindful of the timing and deadlines for submitting your press releases

 - Include an image or video in your press releases if possible

 - Generate as much information as you can about the subject matter of the story